-- Foundations of the structures to be sunk into solid bedrock where required. - Vibration/shock absorbers between the turbines and the solid rock foundations.
+- Foundations of the nuclear island to be to founded on competent bedrock or engineered foundation. - Vibration/shock absorbers between the turbines and the solid rock foundations.

 Local vibration movement constitutes a minor and localised environment impact.

 5.2 Impact 2: Surface Rupture